-Arkansas Northeastern College is accredited by the Higher Learning Commision and a member of the North Central Association.
+Arkansas Northeastern College is accredited by the Higher Learning Commission and a member of the North Central Association.
 The Nursing Program at the College is accredited by the National League For Nursing Accrediting Commission.
-Additionally, ANC's Aviation Maintenance Department has received approval from the Federal Aviation Administration and students will be eligible to take the FAA certification examination for Airframe & Powerplant Mechanics.
+ANC's Aviation Maintenance Program is approved by the Federal Aviation Administration and students are eligible to take the FAA certification examination for Airframe & Powerplant Mechanics.
 Arkansas Northeastern is officially approved by the U.S. Dept. of Education, the State Dept. of Higher Education, the Veterans Administration, and the Arkansas State Board of Nursing.
-The Paramedic Program has received approval with reporting requirements by the Commission on Accreditation of Allied Helath Education Programs.
-In addition, the College holds memberships in various professional organizations, including the American Association of Community Colleges, and is listed among the Servicemembers Opportunity Colleges.
+The Paramedic Program has received approval with reporting requirements by the Commission on Accreditation of Allied Health Education Programs.
+In addition, the College holds memberships in various professional organizations, including the American Association of Community Colleges, and is listed among the Service Members Opportunity Colleges.
 Students may request, from each respective division head, copies of all documents describing the institution's accreditation, approval, or licensing.

-Accredited by The Higher Learning Commission and a member of the North Central Association 30 N. LaSalle St. Suite 2400 Chicago, IL 60602-2504 (312) 263-0456
+Accredited by The Higher Learning Commission and a member of the North Central Association

+30 N. LaSalle St. Suite 2400 Chicago, IL 60602-2504 (312) 263-0456